LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 puts answer # => true
 ```
 In the above example within the `WhoAmI` class we have a custom implementation for the `is_a?` instance method returns the object that was passed in as an argument durring the method invocation.
 In `line 8` the expression `identify.is_a?(Integer)` evaluates to `true`.
 This is because the `is_a?` instance method from the `WhoAmI` class overrides the default `is_a?` in the `Object` class and so `line 9` outputs `true`.

+## Example 30
+How is Method Access Control implemented in Ruby?
+Provide examples of when we would use public, protected, and private access modifiers.